Research

 Trustworthy Fleet deployment and management

-This activity is a follow-up of Nicolas Ferry previous activities in ENACT H2020 project, now renewed since his arrival in Kairos in the TrustFleet PHC and DYNABIC HEU projects 9.2.2.
+This activity is a follow-up of Nicolas Ferry previous activities in ENACT H2020 project, now renewed since his arrival in Kairos in the TrustFleet PHC 9.3.2 and DYNABIC 9.3.1 HEU projects.
 Continuous and automatic software deployment is still an open question for IoT systems, especially at the Edge and IoT ends.
 The state-of-the-art Infrastructure as Code (IaC) solutions are established on a clear specification about which part of the software goes to which types of resources.
 This is based on the assumption that, in the Cloud, one can always obtain the exact computing resources as required.
 However, this assumption is not valid on the Edge and IoT levels.
 In production, IoT systems typically contain hundreds or thousands of heterogeneous and distributed devices (also known as a fleet of IoT/Edge devices), each of which has a unique context, and whose connectivity and quality are not always guaranteed.
-In ENACT, we both investigated the challenge of automating the deployment of software on heterogeneous devices and of managing variants of the software which fit different types or contexts of Edge and IoT devices in the fleet.
+In ENACT, we both investigated the challenge of automating the deployment of software on heterogeneous devices and of managing variants of the software which fit different types or contexts of Edge and IoT devices in the fleet 24.
+In 2022, GeneSIS (a part of the aforementioned results) was recognized by the EC innovation radar as highly innovant with high maturity level.
+The natural next step is to investigate how to guarantee the trustworthiness of the deployment when (i) the quality of the devices is not guaranteed, (ii) the context of each device is continuously changing in an unanticipated manner, and (iii) software components are frequently evolving in the whole software stack of each device.
+In such context, ensuring the proper ordering and synchronization of the deployment actions is critical to improve the quality and trustworthiness and to minimize the downtime.

 Model-Based serverless platform for the Cloud-Edge-IoT continuum

 One of the most prominent implementation of the serverless programming model is Function-as-a-Service (FaaS).
 Using FaaS, application developers provide source code of serverless functions, typically describing only parts of a larger application, and define triggers for executing these functions on infrastructure components managed by the FaaS provider.
 The event-based nature of the FaaS model is a great fit for Internet of Things (IoT) event and data processing.
 However, there are still challenges that hinder the proper adoption of the FaaS model on the whole IoT-Edge-Cloud continuum.
 These include (i) vendor lock-in, (ii) the need to deploy and adapt serverless functions as well as their supporting services and software stack to the cyber-physical context in which they will execute, and (iii) the proper orchestration and scheduling of serverless functions deployed on the whole continuum.
 These observations are being confirmed by our ongoing systematic literature review initiated as part of the TrustFleet PHC aurora project in collaboration with SINTEF (Oslo, Norway), and performed as part of Barbara de Oliveira internship.
-In parallel, and to address the aforementioned challenges we initiated a first prototyping platform for the design, deployment, as well as maintenance of applications over the IoT-Edge-Cloud continuum 29.
+In parallel, and to address the aforementioned challenges we initiated a first prototyping platform for the design, deployment, as well as maintenance of applications over the IoT-Edge-Cloud continuum.
 In particular, our platform enables the specification and deployment of serverless functions on Cloud and Edge resources as well as the deployment of their supporting services and software stack over the whole IoT-Edge-Cloud continuum.
 Next step will be to investigate solutions for the proper and timely orchestration and scheduling of these functions.

 Behavioral equivalence of Open Systems